colinaut/action-table/README.md

 * sort: name of the default column to sort by
 * direction: set the direction "ascending" or "descending" (defaults to ascending)
 * store: add the store attribute to have action-table store the sort and filters in localStorage so that it retains the state on reload.
 LocalStorage will override initial attributes.
+Note, if you have more than one action-table on a page you should give them different id attributes so that they store data in localStorage separately.
 * urlparams: add the urlparams attribute to have the action-table grab sort and filters from url params on load.
 URL params will override sort and direction attributes, and localStorage.

 ### Sorting